acmoura/acmoura.github.io/content/home/about.md

 # About me

 Hi, and welcome to my website!
 I am a PhD candidate in Economics at Tilburg University, majoring in applied microeconometrics.
-I am particularly interested in applications within the fields of health economics and industrial organization.
-Some of my current research projects include quantifying the effects of price competition in the market for over-the-counter drugs and assessing ways to reduce inefficiencies in hospital care provision, such as bed-blocking.
+I am particularly interested in applications within the field of health economics.
+Some of my current research projects include quantifying the effects of price competition in the market for over-the-counter drugs and assessing ways to reduce bed-blocking in hospital care provision.

 My supervisors are [Martin Salm](https://research.tilburguniversity.edu/en/persons/martin-salm) and [Jan Boone](https://janboone.github.io/homepage/).
 I expect to graduate in summer 2021.

 I am affiliated with the [Health Economics & Management Knowledge Center](https://www2.novasbe.unl.pt/health) at Nova School of Business and Economics, Lisbon.
 I am also a member of the board of the Portuguese Health Economics Association.

+Together with [Christoph Kronenberg](https://sites.google.com/view/christoph-kronenberg/home) I am organizing V-MESS, a virtual seminar on the economics of mental health.
+Click [here](https://sites.google.com/view/christoph-kronenberg/home/v-mess?authuser=0) for all the details.

 You can download a full version of my CV {{% staticref "/files/cv - AM.pdf" "newtab" %}}here{{% /staticref %}}.